CarlosLunaMota/MedianSort/README.md

 (including `0`, which avoids using `insertion_sort` at all).

-For the sake of completeness, I've also plotted the performance of my own implementation of `heap_sort`, often considered as a _fail proof_ sorting algorithm, but way slower than the alternatives for large arrays because of its inherent poor cache performance.
+For the sake of completeness, I've also plotted the performance of my own implementation of `heap_sort` and `shell_sort`, two commonly used sorting algorithms that also require `O(1)` additional space in the strict sense.
+As you can see, both are slower than `qsort` for large arrays (this is specially true for `heap_sort` because of its inherent bad caché performance).

 Trying to plot everything at once may be a little bit confusing: